Monument of the Eponymous Heroes

 Highlights include Parthenon and Temple of Hephaestus.

 The is a former temple on the , Greece, that was dedicated to the goddess Athena.
-Its decorative sculptures are considered some of the high points of classical Greek art, and the is considered an enduring symbol of ancient Greece, democracy, and Western civilization. is situated 540 metres southeast of Monument of the Eponymous Heroes.
+Its decorative sculptures are considered some of the high points of classical Greek art, and the is considered an enduring symbol of ancient Greece, Western civilisation, and democracy. is situated 540 metres southeast of Monument of the Eponymous Heroes.

 The or Hephaisteion, is a well-preserved Greek temple dedicated to Hephaestus; it remains standing largely intact today.
 It is a Doric peripteral temple, and is located at the north-west side of the Agora of Athens, on top of the Agoraios Kolonos hill. is situated 100 metres northwest of Monument of the Eponymous Heroes.